-To honour of this ancient manuscript gifted to the Order of Chartreuse back in May 1605, The Last Tuesday Society invites you to join us in celebration of the Elixir of Long Life as part of our most curious Tuesday event programme on 8th May.
+In celebration of our very own Alchemist Temple in the Viktor Wynd Museum of Curiosities, first unveilled October 2016, The Last Tuesday Society invites you to join us in celebration of the Elixir of Long Life as part of our most curious event programme on 15th October 2018.

 The evening will begin with an exploration of the senses as we look for inspiration in the ancient history of this secret recipe.
 A tasting of the Chartreuse portfolio will be offered for divine inspiration.

 Guests will then be invited to explore the art of liquid alchemy.
 Starting with a base spirit provided, purest of heart, guests will conjure up their own Elixir of Life to take home through the higher magical powers of natural botanicals.

 Finally, we will gather around the Viktor Wynd Museum of Curiosities' own alchemist temple as a dose of the elixir will be shared with each guest as has been offered daily to the monks of the Order of Chartreuse for centuries.

 Ticket price includes: A welcome "Green Lady" cocktail, Chartreuse tasting, a bottle of the personalised spirit infusions for each guest to take home, a dose of "The Elixir of Long Life" and admission to The Viktor Wynd Museum of Curiosities.